zaizi/activiti-keycloak-module/README.md

 ### Token authentication
  - Set the Key name where the token can be found in the request.
 Order of finding is Header/Parameter/Attribute (Property Key keycloak.api.authentication.header)
- - Set the URI Pattern to be authenticated, in our case we are authenticating rest api, so pattern is /api/** (Property Key : keycloak.api.uri.pattern)
  - Set the User Name Key that Keycloak is setup to send in JWT.
 By default it is  preferred_username (Property Key : keycloak.client.user.name.key)
  - Set the Public key from the realm, can be found in Realm setting Keys Tab and in RSA Type, click "Public Key" (Property Key : keycloak.client.public.key )